Secret Coders: Monsters & Modules (2018)

-Main Characters
+Main characters

 Hopper

 Hopper is a twelve year old girl and the protagonist of the Secret Coders series.
 She just moved to her new middle school, Stately Academy.
 She is in seventh grade.
 Her mom is the Mandarin teacher at Stately Academy.
 She began to play basketball after her dad, a huge basketball fan named Albert Gracie, disappeared.
-In the fifth book, Albert Gracie reappears and it is revealed that he was imprisoned by Doctor One-Zero and intoxicated with Green Pop.
+In the fifth book, Albert reappears and it is revealed that he was imprisoned by Doctor One-Zero and intoxicated with Green Pop.
 She becomes a coder after some lessons from Eni and Mr. Bee.
 Hopper is named after Grace Hopper.
 Her personality is also somewhat based on Grace Hopper (as with the name).
-Hopper is introduced to the reader in book 1.
+Hopper is introduced to the reader in the first book.

 Eni

 Eni is a tall, African American basketball player.
 He has three older sisters, all basketball players.
 His personality and appearance were inspired by Chris Bosh, an NBA star and coder.
 He teaches Hopper binary and some basic coding.
 Eni is introduced to the reader in book 1.
+It is heavily implied that Eni is autistic.

 Mr. Bee

 Mr. Bee is the Stately Academy janitor with a secret past.
 He is based on Seymour Papert, a computer scientist.
 In the second book, it is revealed that he was the founder of the Bee School, a computer science school that was all but abolished.
 A few classrooms and plenty of turtles from the Bee School are hidden beneath Stately Academy.
 After Hopper, Eni, and Josh hear that Mr. Bee was once a professor at the Bee School, they refer to him as Professor Bee.
-In book 5, it is revealed that he was originally named B Square, for he is from Flatland.
-He is introduced to the reader in book 1, but his past is not known until book 2, and his far past is not known until book 5.
+In Potions & Parameters, it is revealed that he was originally named B Square, for he is from Flatland.
+He is introduced to the reader in the first book, but his past is not known until Paths & Portals, and his early past is not known until Potions & Parameters.

 Dr. One-Zero

-Dr. One-Zero’s original name was Pascal Pasqual.
+Dr. One-Zero's original name was Pascal Pasqual.
 He created Little Guy, and was a former student at the Bee School.
-He was the original creator of green pop, the substance that when drunk reprogrammed the drinker’s brain to love the color green and only want to see the color green.
-Those that drink green pop can only say “Green!” (if they see the color green) and “Green?” (if they do not see the color green).
-He also made green mist, a vapor version of green pop, and ultraviolet mist, a vapor that makes you want to see ultraviolet light (which causes eternal desire, because humans can not see ultraviolet light).
+He was the original creator of green pop, the substance that when drunk reprogrammed the drinker's brain to love the color green and only want to see the color green.
+Those that drink green pop can only say "Green!" (if they see the color green) and "Green?" (if they do not see the color green).
+He also made green mist—a vapor version of green pop—and ultraviolet mist, a vapor that makes a person want to see ultraviolet light (which causes eternal desire, because humans can not see ultraviolet light).